Rules and Procedures for Passengers

 Rules and procedures are put into place for the safety of all our students.
 Riding the school bus is a privilege and the school bus is considered an extension of the classroom with students demonstrating classroom behavior.

-Parents should use designated areas at all the District schools for dropping off and picking up students to ensure the safety of everyone.
+Parents are required to use designated areas at all the District schools for dropping off and picking up students to ensure the safety of everyone.
+Load zones are marked with signs stating the times that buses will be using the zones.
 Never leave your vehicle in a loading zone area.
 Please use the parking lot if you go into a school.

 The Pulaski High School - PHS entrances by Door 1 and Door 2 are the designated Bus Load Zone.
-Door 4 is the main parent pick up/drop off area.
+Door 9 is the main parent pick up/drop off area.
 If students plan to walk over to the middle school at the end of the day, it is extremely important that they use sidewalks and crosswalks.
 Village Crossing Guards are on duty morning and afternoon.
+Most buses have to go to outlying elementary schools for second routes after they drop off MS/HS students, so they depart promptly at 3:06pm every afternoon from PCMS - all students must be timely or they will miss the bus ride home.

 The Pulaski Middle School is a “hub” for high school, middle school, Glenbrook and BVM students to ride home in the afternoon.
 Glenbrook, BVM and High School students are shuttled to the Middle School in the afternoon.
 Parents need to utilize the horseshoe area for dropping off and picking up students morning and afternoon.